Presentations for subrings and subalgebras of finite co-rank: A comparison with groups, semigroups and Lie algebras

 Probably the strongest methodological parallel between the Reidemeister--Schreier Theorem and our result is provided by the role of the mapping $\varphi$ in Section \ref{sec-ri}, which was used to `rewrite' the elements of $\K{X}$ representing the elements of the right ideal $R$ into suitable polynomials over $Y$.
 In Magnus--Karrass--Solitar's rendering of Reidemeister--Schreier in \cite[Section 2.3]{mks} the analogous role is played by what they call a \emph{rewriting process} $\tau$.
 A good explicit choice of these rewriting mappings is then crucial for both the group- and ring-theoretic proofs.

-To continue the comparison, note that the group-theoretic proof \emph{could} be couched along the same lines as our proof above, namely proving that if $N$ is a normal subgroup of finite index in a free group $F_n$ of finite rank $n$ then \begin{enumerate}[label=(\arabic*),leftmargin=7mm] \item[(1)] $N$ is finitely presented; and \item[(2)] any finitely generated normal subgroup $M$ of $F_n$ contained in $N$ is also finitely generated as a normal subgroup of $N$. \end{enumerate} Now, in the group case, (1) follows from the stronger result that subgroups of free groups are free (the Nielsen--Schreier Theorem).
-Admittedly, sometimes this is proved as a consequence of the Reidemeister--Schreier Theorem (as, for example, in \cite{mks}), but more transparent proofs are available (e.g. via actions on trees, see \cite[Section 2.2.4]{Stillwell93}).
-Thus, from this perspective, most of the work in the group case goes into proving (2).
+To continue the comparison, note that the group-theoretic proof \emph{could} be couched along the same lines as our proof above, namely proving that if $N$ is a normal subgroup of finite index in a free group $F_n$ of finite rank $n$ then \begin{enumerate}[label=(\arabic*),leftmargin=7mm] \item[(1)] $N$ is finitely presented; and \item[(2)] any normal subgroup $M$ of $F_n$ which is contained in $N$ and which is finitely generated as a normal subgroup of $F_n$ is also finitely generated as a normal subgroup of $N$. \end{enumerate} Now, in the group case, (1) follows from the stronger result that subgroups of free groups are free (the Nielsen--Schreier Theorem).
+Admittedly, sometimes this is proved as a consequence of the Reidemeister--Schreier Theorem (as, for example, in \cite{mks}), but more transparent proofs, relying only on alternative descriptions of the free group are available.
+For instance, it is known that a group is free if and only if it acts freely on a tree \cite[Theorem 4]{serre}.
+But then it is obvious that every subgroup also acts freely on the same tree, and hence it must be free \cite[Theorem 5]{serre}.
+Statement (2) is also well known and straightforward to prove: if $M$ is generated as a normal subgroup of $F_n$ by a set $Y$, and if $C$ is a set of coset representatives of $N$ in $F_n$, then $M$ is generated by $\{ c^{-1}yc\::\: y\in Y,\ c\in C\}$ as a normal subgroup of $N$.

-By way of contrast, it seems that for rings it is Lemma \ref{le-o3} (corresponding to (1)) that presents the greatest difficulties, while Lemma \ref{le-o4} is considerably easier than (2).
-This perhaps becomes less surprising if one observes that subrings of free rings in general need not be finitely presented, even if finitely generated.
+In our proof for rings it is Lemma \ref{le-o3} corresponding to (1) that presents the greatest difficulties, and we have not been able to find a proof that would avoid its technical nature.
+By way of contrast, Lemma \ref{le-o4} is comparable in spirit and difficulty to (2).
+This is perhaps related to the fact that subrings of free rings are not free in general, and the finitely generated ones may even fail to be finitely presented.
 We give an explicit example to demonstrate this.

 \begin{exa} Let $S$ be the subsemigroup of $\{a,b,c\}^+$ generated by $v:=ba, w:=ba^2,x:=a^3,y:=a^2c,z:=ac$.
 In~\cite[Example 4.5]{crrt} it is proved that $S$ is not finitely presented.
 From the arguments given there, it follows easily that $S$ is defined by the infinite presentation $\langle v,w,x,y,z \ |\ vx^ny=wx^nz \text{ for } n\in\N_0\rangle$.